smokephisticated/smokephisticated/pages/bowls/bowls.md

 Jane West and Grav collaberate to create The Bubbler.

-What maeks Jane Wests' rendition of the bubbler so unique?
+So, what makes Jane Wests' rendition of the bubbler so unique?

-For one, Jane - sources the world's purest silica, utilizes blue cobalt ore, and backs a crafting team with decades of experience to create the cleanest scientifically engineered borosilicate glass tinted with it's signiture blue hue.
-This glass is thoughtfully used in the Grav/Jane West collaberation to ensure their products are highest quality in the market.
+For one, Jane sources the world's purest silica, utilizes blue cobalt ore, and backs a crafting team with decades of experience to create the cleanest scientifically engineered borosilicate glass tinted with it's signiture blue hue.

+Grav/Jane West's selections all use this impressive glass to ensure their products are highest quality in the market.

 Besides quality that you can expect out of every piece, the Jane West Bubbler hosts a relaxing ergonomic design in all aspects: